-PHARMACY is entitled a fair dispute resolution mechanism.
-In addition to the dispute resolution process set forth in the Agreement, PHARMACY shall contact PBM at the address listed in the "Notice" provision of the Agreement for the procedures for processing and resolving disputes.
+Pharmacy is entitled a fair dispute resolution mechanism.
+In addition to the dispute resolution process set forth in the Agreement, Pharmacy shall contact PBM at the address listed in the "Notice" provision of the Agreement for the procedures for processing and resolving disputes.
 WAC § 284-170-421(13).
 In all events, the following shall apply.

-With respect to billing disputes, PBM shall render a decision within 60 days of receipt of a written complaint from PHARMACY.
+With respect to billing disputes, PBM shall render a decision within sixty (60) days of receipt of a written complaint from Pharmacy.
 WAC § 284-170-440(5).

-In all events, PHARMACY shall have not less than 30 days after the action giving rise to a dispute for PHARMACY to complain and initiate the dispute resolution process.
+In all events, Pharmacy shall have not less than thirty (30) days after the action giving rise to a dispute for Pharmacy to complain and initiate the dispute resolution process.
 WAC § 284-170-440(3).

-Except as otherwise permitted in RCW § 48.46.243(2), in the event PBM or Plan Sponsor fails to pay for services as provided in the Agreement, the Covered Person shall not be liable to the PHARMACY for sums owed by PBM or Plan Sponsor.
-PHARMACY and its agents, trustees, or assignees may not maintain any action against a Covered Person to collect sums owed by PBM and/or Plan Sponsor.
+Except as otherwise permitted in RCW § 48.46.243(2), in the event PBM or Plan Sponsor fails to pay for services as provided in the Agreement, the covered person shall not be liable to the Pharmacy for sums owed by PBM or Plan Sponsor.
+Pharmacy and its agents, trustees, or assignees may not maintain any action against a covered person to collect sums owed by PBM and/or Plan Sponsor.
 RCW § 48.46.243.

-For amounts due PHARMACY under the Agreement:
+For amounts due Pharmacy under the Agreement:

-PHARMACY shall be paid in accordance with the following minimum standards:
+Pharmacy shall be paid in accordance with the following minimum standards:

-- vii.
-95% of monthly volume of a Plan Sponsor's clean claims shall be paid within 30 days of receipt by PBM; and - viii.
-95% of the monthly volume of all of a Plan Sponsor's claims shall be paid or denied within 60 days of receipt by PBM, except as agreed to in writing by the parties on a claim-by-claim basis.
+- i.
+95% of monthly volume of a Plan Sponsor's clean claims shall be paid within thirty (30) days of receipt by PBM; and - 95% of the monthly volume of all of a Plan Sponsor's claims shall be paid or denied within sixty (60) days of receipt by PBM, except as agreed to in writing by the parties on a claim-by-claim basis.
 WAC § 284-170-431(2)(a).

 The receipt date of a claim is the date PBM receives either written or electronic notice of the claim.
-PBM has established a reasonable method for confirming receipt of claims and responding to PHARMACY inquiries about claims via the online adjudication system and PHARMACY Help Desk.
+PBM has established a reasonable method for confirming receipt of claims and responding to Pharmacy inquiries about claims via the online adjudication system and Pharmacy Help Desk.
 WAC §§ 284-170-431(b), (c).

 Plan Sponsor or PBM, as applicable, shall pay interest on undenied and unpaid clean claims more than 61 days old until Plan Sponsor or PBM, as applicable, meets the standards established in this section.
 Interest shall be assessed at the rate of 1% per month and shall be calculated monthly as simple interest prorated for any portion of a month.
-Interest shall be added to the amount of the unpaid claim without the necessity of the PHARMACY submitting an additional claim.
-Any interest paid under this section shall not be applied to a Covered Person's deductible, copayment, coinsurance, or any similar obligation of a Covered Person.
+Interest shall be added to the amount of the unpaid claim without the necessity of the Pharmacy submitting an additional claim.
+Any interest paid under this section shall not be applied to a covered person's deductible, copayment, coinsurance or any similar obligation of a covered person.
 WAC § 284-170-431(2)(d).

-A "clean claim" means a claim that has no defect or impropriety, including any lack of any required substantiating documentation, or particular circumstances requiring special treatment that prevents timely payments from being made on the claim under this section.
+A "clean claim" means a claim that has no defect or impropriety, including any lack of any required substantiating documentation or particular circumstances requiring special treatment that prevents timely payments from being made on the claim under this section.
 WAC § 284-170-431(3).

-Denial of a claim will be communicated to PHARMACY, including the specific reason why the claim was denied.
-If the denial is based upon medical necessity or similar grounds, PBM or Plan Sponsor, as appropriate, will provide PHARMACY with the supporting basis for the decision.
+Denial of a claim will be communicated to Pharmacy, including the specific reason why the claim was denied.
+If the denial is based upon medical necessity or similar grounds, PBM or Plan Sponsor, as appropriate, will provide Pharmacy with the supporting basis for the decision.
 WAC § 284-170-431(4).